-Following their triumphant reunion in 2009 to celebrate the 30th anniversary of their classic incarnation with the ‘Return To Eden’ tour, ULTRAVOX came back to the Hammersmith Apollo for the second leg of shows which also takes in European territories.
+Following their triumphant reunion in 2009 to celebrate the 30th anniversary of their classic incarnation with the ‘Return To Eden’ tour, ULTRAVOX came back to the Hammersmith Apollo for the second leg of shows which also takes in a number of European territories.

 The line-up of Warren Cann, Chris Cross, Billy Currie and Midge Ure, which first came together in 1979, became one of the most successful of the new wave of synthesizer based bands.

 Fusing the classical overtones of Bela Bartok with dynamic Teutonic influences such as KRAFTWERK, NEU! and LA DÜSSELDORF, ULTRAVOX scored 12 consecutive Top 30 hits in a highly competitive era and produced a series of classic albums in ‘Vienna’, ‘Rage In Eden’, ‘Quartet’ and ‘Lament’.
 During this period, they were a highly stylish outfit who wore their intelligence on the sleeves with their Peter Saville curated artwork, lavish stage sets and self-directed promo videos; all of which possessed a thoughtful continuity throughout.